 2. MEDMENHAM

-Best wild swimming in the Thames for an evening picnic on a shady enclosed grassy patch
+Best for an evening picnic by the river on a shady grassy patch.

 Medmenham is a mile upstream from Hurley Lock on the other side of the river.
 At the end of a lane of posh houses, a lovely patch of grass opens out in front of a wide stretch of the Thames.